Birmingham

 • Black Horse Telephone(0121) 477 1800 Bristol Road South Birmingham B31 2QT

 A Grade II listed Brewer's Tudor pub.
 It appears on CAMRA's National Historic Inventory pub after being refurbished and reopened by J D Wetherspoon in 2010.
-Built in 1929 to the a Bateman & Bateman design, this Midland roadhouse replaced an earlier, smaller pub that had been on the site.
 A multi-room pub with extravagant half-timbered exterior, baronial hall with tie-beam roof, and barrel-vaulted lobby.
 There is a large carpark to the side and a bowling green to the rear.
 A function room is available upstairs.

 • Bull Telephone(0121) 333 6757 1 Price Street Birmingham B4 6JU